Sashimono

-Sashimono (指物, 差物, 挿物) were small banners historically worn by soldiers in feudal Japan, for identification during battles.
+Sashimono (指物, 差物, 挿物, meaning "thing that denotes" or "thing that is inserted") were small banners historically worn by soldiers in feudal Japan, for identification during battles.

 Description

 Sashimono poles were attached to the backs of the dō "cuirass" by special fittings.
 Sashimono were worn both by foot soldiers, including the common soldiers known as ashigaru, as well as by the elite samurai and members of the shogunate, and in special holders on the horses of some cavalry.
 The banners, resembling small flags and bearing clan symbols, were most prominent during the Sengoku period, a long period of civil war in Japan from the middle 15th to early 17th century.

 Variety

-Given the great variety in Japanese armour, sashimono were used to provide a sense of “uniform” to the armies.
-The sashimono were typically black and white and came in either square or short rectangular forms, although many variations existed.
+Given the great variety in Japanese armour, sashimono were used to provide a kind of "uniform" to armies.
+Sashimono typically came in either square or short rectangular forms, although many variations existed.
 A variation that is often bigger and coloured is the uma-jirushi, which were large, personalized, sashimono-like flags worn by commanders.
 Similar to this were the very large and narrow nobori banners, which commonly took two or three men to hold erect and were used to control the direction of fighting during large battles.
 (Uma-jirushi and nobori are still used today at sports events, as Japanese versions of the banners common among Western sports audiences.)

-The banner hung from an L-shaped frame, which was attached to the chest armour dou or dō by a socket machi-uke or uketsubo near the waistline and hinged at shoulder level with a ring gattari or sashimono-gane.
+The banner hung from an L-shaped frame, which was attached to the chest armour dō or dou by a socket machi-uke or uketsubo near the waistline and hinged at shoulder level with a ring gattari or sashimono-gane.
 While this arrangement was perhaps one of the most common, there were other variations.
 Silk and leather were the most common materials used.